Kanabō: Description

 Kanabō and other related club-like weapons were constructed out of heavy wood or made entirely from iron, with iron spikes or studs on one end.
 For wooden kanabō, one or both ends could be covered with iron caps.
-Kanabō-type weapons came in all manner of shapes and sizes, with the largest ones being two-handed and as tall as a man, while smaller ones were primarily one-handed and the length of a forearm.
+Kanabō-type weapons came in a wide variety of shapes and sizes; though the largest ones were as tall as a man, on average they measured roughly 140 cm in length.
+The kanabō was typically intended for two-handed use, though one-handed versions exist which are more usually referred to as tetsubō and ararebō.

-Their shape could be similar to that of a baseball bat, with a thicker outer end tapering towards a slender handle with a pommel, or they could be straight all the way from the handle to the end.
+Their shape could be similar to that of a medieval club or bludgeon, with a thicker outer end tapering towards a slender handle with a pommel, or, after the manner of a jō, they could be straight all the way from the handle to the end.
 The shaft cross-section could be round (as in a baseball bat) or polygonal; that is, multi-faceted with flat surfaces arrayed around the central axis.

 Mythology

 The kanabō was also a mythical weapon, often used in tales by oni, who reputedly possessed superhuman strength.
 This is alluded to by the Japanese saying "like giving a kanabō to an oni—meaning to give an extra advantage to someone who already has the advantage (i.e. the strong made stronger).